Information

 You'll need to make sure that what the panel decides to buy as a result of your technical evaluation is evidenced as:

-The commercial evaluation, carried out by your DPO or procurement specialist, will often include 'weightings'.
+The commercial evaluation, carried out by your DPO or procurement officer, will often include 'weightings'.
 These will be applied to help prioritise your requirements, and evaluate which offer meets them in the most cost-effective way.

 4. Step 4